 Mountain gorillas are one of the shyest creatures in the wild, which keep calm and peaceful when not disturbed.
 The habituated gorillas are free with people in that you can come closer to them and they do not harm you.
 However, a direct look into the eyes of the gorillas makes them uncomfortable and scared hence van charge at you in their defense.
-That’s why travelers are discourage to keep a seven meter distance from the gorillas and to a void direct eye contact so as to keep the gorillas calm and at peace.
+That’s why travelers are discouraged to keep a seven-meter distance from the gorillas and to avoid direct eye contact so as to keep the gorillas calm and at peace.

 They are close relatives to people

 Mountain gorillas are close relatives to Human beings sharing over 99.8% of human genes.
 The human like characters of mountain gorillas where females nurse young babies, which make it interesting to interact and spend time with the mountain gorillas.
 The close relativeness makes mountain gorillas susceptible to human diseases like cough and other communicable diseases, a reason why travelers are encouraged to keep a distance of seven meters away from the gorillas to ensure safety.